KTruong008/kylebuildsstuff/src/routes/ramen-profitability-reflections/+page.md

 Ramen profitability is still far away from ideal, and the fact that most my income is dependent upon a single platform is concerning as well.
 But it is what it is.

 Maintaining my existing products takes relatively little effort.
 I do a bit of customer support and fix bugs/add features here and there, but I’m mostly waiting for Shopify to release their newest batch of features and integrations, which should be coming soon.
 My primary focus in the meantime is writing, reflection, and learning how to build on the blockchain, Sui specifically.

-Blockchains are the most exciting technology I know of.
-The idea of a globally distributed, decentralized, and permissionless database (ledger) that enables ownership of digital assets on a scale never seen before is something I would love to invest a chunk of my life into.

-Problem is that it’s super early right now, with lots of infrastructure that needs to be built.
-I think we may still be a few years out before we start seeing some mainstream adoption.
-Still, nothing software-related excites me more than blockchain technology.
-AI is neat but looks fundamentally limited by large expensive models that only big tech has keys to.
-That’s also part of why blockchain tech appeals to me.
-It is early, but being early to the party can be fun too.

 Every day is full of possibilities, nothing is set in stone, and I intend to keep it that way as much as I can.